 The ngoh hiang was surprisingly good.
 Each of the items were well fried and the prawn crackers were really crisp.
 The mixture of the sweet starchy pink sauce and the chilli sauce with sesame seeds really enhanced the enjoyment of the food.
 The delicious ngoh hiang of the East Coast Ngoh Hiang was one of the best we have had.

 The noodles at Beach Road Prawn Mee Eating House are good.
-However, though we enjoyed the Beach Road prawn mee, we still prefer the Jalan Sultan Prawn Noodles at Jalan Ayer.
+However, though we enjoyed the Beach Road prawn mee, we still prefer the soup version at Jalan Sultan Prawn Mee at Jalan Ayer.
 The East Coast Ngoh Hiang is really very good – we can understand why some may park illegally just so that they can to savour those delicious fried ngoh hiang.

 Food : 4